 Preventing Falls at Home

-Balance Tests + Getting Accurately Diagnosed For Dizziness & Balance Disorders
+Getting Diagnosed for Dizziness & Balance Disorders

 How Imbalance Can Feel Dizziness and balance disorders can be difficult and frustrating conditions to diagnose for patients.
 One reason is because patients often have a difficult time describing their symptoms in a meaningful way to their healthcare providers.
 Vertigo is the most specific symptom many patients experience, and it has a specific definition—it is an illusion, or feeling, of … Read More